When coffee met milkshake.

 The only hard requirement: really good espresso!
 If you don’t have an espresso machine readily available, we recommend making a strong coffee with an AeroPress.
 Prepare your ice cream in your serving dish and leave it in the freezer to stay cool.
 Brew your coffee and pour it hot over your scoops, if it gets a little soupy as it melts (and it will) that’s a good thing.

-There’s no wrong answer when it comes to our espresso assortment, but these four bags taste especially delicious in an affogato:
+There’s no wrong answer when it comes to our espresso assortment, but these five bags taste especially delicious in an affogato:

 This seasonally rotating espresso is a consistent crowd-pleaser — especially when paired with milk (frozen or otherwise).